houstonm74/Azure-DVWA/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - A jumpbox is used as the only public-facing entitiy within the deployment.
-- This juumpbox is configured with an Security Group rule within Microsoft Azure to only accept SSH traffic from my home IP address and private SSH key pair.
+- This juumpbox is configured with a Security Group rule within Microsoft Azure to only accept SSH traffic from the admin's IP address and private SSH key pair.
 - From this jumpbox all Docker containers for the DVWA and ELK stack server can be accessed.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|